joshuaeh/KorgelWeb/README.md

 The Remote explorer connection can help view files.
 However, the remote files cannot be edited.

 Run `View: Show SFTP` in the command palette to show the SFTP plugin tab.

+## TODO

+* Remove uppercase filenames
+* Get stuff for new members
+* move people and alumni to their own subfolders
+*